MariaHochstoeger/el-madre/README.md

 ![responsive mock-up](assets/images/readme-images/mockup.png)

-This is a blog about the adventures of El Madre.
+This is a blog about the real-life adventures of El Madre.
 El Madre is...

 ## Table of Contents